 The last aspect of fascia exercise is probably the most widely recognized one, fascial release.

-Otherwise known as foam rolling or using some other tool to perform myofascial release.
+Otherwise known as foam rolling or using some other tool to perform a myofascial release.

-The lymph and fluid in the fascia is stimulated through the pressure and release provided by the tool, allowing fluid exchange and removal of metabolic waste that accumulates.
+The lymph and fluid in the fascia are stimulated through the pressure and release provided by the tool, allowing fluid exchange and removal of metabolic waste that accumulates.

 Foam rolling for myofascial release should be done slow and steady, save the fast foam rolling for your pre-workout routine to get your muscles ready to work.